NuGet/NuGetDocs/NuGet.Docs/Consume/ProjectJson-Format.md

 ## Should I check in the lock file?  ##

 In general it is not necessary to check in the lock file.
-A lock file will be auto generated whenever a restore happens, so you can safely leave it out of source control and avoid and accidental merge conflicts.
+A lock file will be auto generated whenever a restore happens, so you can safely leave it out of source control and avoid accidental merge conflicts.
 On git source control system and newer versions of TFS a .gitignore/.tfignore can be used to prevent this file from being checked in accidentally.

 Checking in a lock file is possible, and the diff will show the changes in dependencies resolved overtime.